vineetk1/interact-keras-model/README.md

 .....
 ```
 ### Shell
-Use "!" as escape character to run shell commands from within this program.
+Use "!" as an escape character to run shell commands from within this program.
 ```
 >>!pwd
 /home/vin/
 >>
 ```
 ### Session
 A session begins when a user starts the program and ends when the user exits the program.
 During the session, the user loads a model and specifies other settings.
 These settings are saved.
 Use "session -s" to examine the state of this session.
 The "model file" was loaded previously using the "load" command.
-The "io input file", which provides the input data, is also specified.
-The input data will be applied to the "io input layer number" of 3.
-The output will be retrieved from the "io output layer numbers" of 5.
-The "io output file" is not loaded yet, so the output will be sent to the default standard-output (stdout).
-The "io expected output file" is not implemented yet, so it will not be described here.
+The input file, "io input file", which provides the input data, is also specified.
+The input data will be applied to the input layer number, "io input layer number", of 3.
+The output will be retrieved from the output layer number, "io output layer numbers", of 5.
+The output file, "io output file", is not loaded yet, so the output will be sent to the default standard-output (stdout).
+The "io expected output file" feature is not implemented yet, so it will not be described here.
 ```
 >>session -s
 model file: /home/vin/deepLearningProject/deepLearningModel.h5